-Being in a tight financial bind with bankruptcy on your mind is a tough situation to find yourself in.
+Being in a tight financial bind with a bankruptcy on your mind is tough.
 You might be thinking, “How can this get any worse?”
-Then you get hit with a traffic citation that you cannot pay, swiftly providing you with an answer to your query.
+Then you get hit with a traffic citation that you can’t pay, which adds insult to injury.
 Perhaps you already had traffic citations piling up because you were unable to pay them due to your financial hardship, resulting in the loss of your driver’s license.
-Regardless of the specific scenario, it is important to understand how bankruptcy handles unpaid traffic citations, and whether filing for bankruptcy can help you get your license back.
+Regardless of the specific scenario, it’s important to understand how bankruptcy handles unpaid traffic citations and whether filing for bankruptcy can help you get your license back.

-One type of bankruptcy filing is Chapter 7, which is a great option for those with debt like credit card debt.
-Unfortunately, obligations like traffic citations cannot be discharged through Chapter 7.
-Fines and/or penalties that you owe to a governmental entity are typically not able to be discharged in bankruptcy.
+Chapter 7 bankruptcy is a great option for those with debt like credit card debt.
+Unfortunately, obligations like traffic citations can’t be discharged through Chapter 7.
+Fines or penalties that you owe to a governmental entity are typically not able to be discharged in bankruptcy.

 However, filing for Chapter 7 bankruptcy could help you get rid of other qualifying debt.
 This can make it so that you have enough money to pay the traffic tickets you have accrued.

-The other popular type of bankruptcy filing is called Chapter 13.
-This type of bankruptcy involves a repayment plan that helps you pay down your debt over the course of three or five years.
+Chapter 13 bankruptcy involves a repayment plan that helps you pay down your debt over the course of three or five years.
 At the conclusion of your repayment plan, the leftover debt is typically discharged.
-Unlike with Chapter 7 bankruptcy, Chapter 13 might make it so that you can discharge your traffic citations.
-Under a Chapter 13 filing, you can discharge specific fines and penalties as long as they are not criminal.
+Unlike Chapter 7 bankruptcy, Chapter 13 might help discharge your traffic citations.
+Under a Chapter 13 filing, you can discharge specific fines and penalties as long as they’re not criminal.
 It will basically depend on the type of traffic violation you were charged with and how the state classifies the fine.

-Now, in the event that you cannot discharge your traffic violations under Chapter 13 bankruptcy, they will be part of your three- or five-year repayment plan.
-If you can show that you are paying these fines with your Chapter 13 bankruptcy, you might be able to get your driver’s license reinstated right away.
+In the event that you can’t discharge your traffic violations under Chapter 13 bankruptcy, they will be part of your three- or five-year repayment plan.
+If you can show that you’re paying these fines with your Chapter 13 bankruptcy, you might be able to get your driver’s license reinstated right away.